cal-itp/data-infra/services/gtfs-rt-archiver-v3/README.md

     * Checks for new configurations every 5 minutes
     * Fetches are enqueued as Huey tasks
 2. A redis instance backing the Huey queue
-3. 1-N consumer pods that executed enqueued fetch tasks, making HTTP requests and saving the raw responses (and metadata such as headers) to GCS
+3. 1-N consumer pods that execute enqueued fetch tasks, making HTTP requests and saving the raw responses (and metadata such as headers) to GCS
     * Each consumer pod runs some number of worker threads
     * As of 2023-04-10, the production archiver has 6 consumer pods each managing 24 worker threads

 ## Observability

 ### Metrics
-We've created a [Grafana dashboard](https://monitoring.calitp.org/d/AqZT_PA4k/gtfs-rt-archiver) to display the [metrics](./gtfs_rt_archiver_v3/metrics.py) for this application, based on our desired goals of
+We've created a [Grafana dashboard](https://monitoring.calitp.org/d/AqZT_PA4k/gtfs-rt-archiver) to display the [metrics](./gtfs_rt_archiver_v3/metrics.py) for this application, based on our desired goals of capturing data to the fullest extent possible and being able to track 20-second update frequencies in the feeds.

 There are two important alerts defined in Grafana based on these metrics.
 * [Minimum task successes](https://monitoring.calitp.org/alerting/grafana/nrbFSw0Vz/view)